ansible-collections/community.routeros/README.md

 You can find [documentation for the modules and plugins in this collection here](https://ansible.fontein.de/collections/community/routeros/).

+Please note that this collection does **not** support Windows targets for the modules not using the `network_cli` connection.

 ## Tested with Ansible

 Tested with the current Ansible 2.9, ansible-base 2.10 and ansible-core 2.11 releases and the current development version of ansible-core.
 Ansible versions before 2.9.10 are not supported.